-Even though white windows have been preferred by homeowners for a long time, black windows are rapidly rising in popularity.
+Although white windows have been preferred by homeowners for a long time, black windows are swiftly rising in popularity.

-You could be thinking if this type of replacement window is worth buying for your house, since fashions can shift fast.
+You could be deliberating if this replacement window style is worth buying for your residence, since fashions can shift rapidly.

 Here’s a professional guide that can help you decide whether you should get black or white windows in Owensboro.